aviskase/aviskase.github.io/content/articles/2019/2019-09-08-using-google-apps-scripts-for-productivity-improvements/index.md

 But it was effective for cleaning up.

-## Tasks Recurring Randomly for Amazing Marvin
+## Tasks recurring randomly for Amazing Marvin

 I use Amazing Marvin for task&project management and currently it doesn't support randomly recurring items.
 In fact, no app I've tried supports that.
 It's a shame, because there could be several use cases for that: "spontaneous" cleaning&organizing, fun activities, ideas review.